dreamsoftomorow/CTF-write-ups/AmateursCTF/pwn/bearsay.md

 🧸
 ```

-let's look how that input is handled in the program
+let's look how that my is handled in the program

 # Analyzing the code